ninsuo/symfony-collection/README.md

         ]
     }
 ```

-Replace `dev-master` by the current stable version.
+Files will be automatically installed at:

 - symfony-collection form theme will be installed in `app/Resources/views`

 - symfony-collection jquery plugin will be installed in `web/js`.

+Tips:

+- Replace `dev-master` by the current stable version.

+- Put script handlers before Symfony's installAssets if you wish to benefit from your assets optimizations.

+- Add `app/Resources/views/jquery.collection.html.twig` and `web/js/jquery.collection.js` to your `.gitignore`

-If you prefer to install the plugin manually, you should use:
+If you prefer to install the plugin manually, you can use:

 ```sh
 composer require ninsuo/symfony-collection